Determining your data domains is an important part of your data strategy. So what is a data domain?

 From a data governance perspective, data domain means something else.
 Here, a data domain is "a logical grouping of items of interest to the organization, or areas of interest within the organization".

 You can think of data domains as high-level categories of data for the purpose of assigning accountability and responsibility for the data.
-By the way, a data domain is also called "subject area" so you might encounter either.
+By the way, a data domain is also called "subject area", or a "data concept" so you might encounter either.
 Within data governance, they both refer to the same thing.

 If this is still clear as mud, let's look at some examples.